Wall Street Journal’s Five Best Books About Cults

 Was Teed a visionary or villain, savior or two-bit charlatan?
 Why did his promises and his theory of "cellular cosmogony" persuade so many?
 In The Allure of Immortality, Lyn Millner weaves the many bizarre strands of Teed's life and those of his followers into a riveting story of angels, conmen, angry husbands, yellow journalism, and ultimately, hope.

-Lyn Millner is associate professor of journalism at Florida Gulf Coast University.
+Lyn Millner is professor of journalism at Florida Gulf Coast University.
 She has written and produced stories for NPR's Morning Edition, the New York Times, USA Today, the Miami Herald, Oxford American, and others.

 The story is fantastic enough to captivate anyone.